 Promoting Good Agricultural Practices (GAP)

 R.J.
 Reynolds was the first U.S. company to provide a comprehensive and documented Good Agricultural Practices program to its contracted tobacco growers.
-All contracted growers must register and participate in GAP Connection (GAPC).
+All contracted growers must register and participate in GAP Connections (GAPC).
 GAPC is focused on establishing industry best practices in the areas of Crop Management, Environmental Management and Labor Management.

 GAP Environmental Management Standards

 GAP Environmental Management best practices reduce environmental impacts of tobacco cultivation.
-By following GAP with respect to soil management, water management, energy management, agrobiodiversity and agrochemical management, contracted growers can ensure that their operations are environmentally sustainable.
+By following GAP with respect to soil management, water management, energy management, agrobiodiversity and agrochemical management, contracted growers can ensure that their operations are environmentally sustainable

 GAP Labor Management Standards

-- Housing: Growers who provide housing to workers are required to have housing inspected and certified by a government-authorized agency prior to occupancy.
+- Housing: Growers who provide housing to employees are required to have housing inspected and certified by a government-authorized agency prior to occupancy.
 Housing certification requirements are covered in GAP training and are a focus of third-party audits.
 Contracted growers are required to comply with the inspection and certification requirements.

 - Wage & Hour: A key focus of GAP training and audits is compliance with wage and hour laws.
 R.J.
 Reynolds’ third-party audits of their growers indicate that audited growers do a good job complying with these laws, and uniformly pay at or above minimum wage.
 In our 2017 audit report, 100 percent of farm employees interviewed reported being paid above the local minimum wage, and 98 percent reported receiving some form of itemized pay statement.